AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/new-architecture.md

 ### Moving to New Architecture

 As the accounts are fundamentally built differently, there is no automatic process to migrate your Data Warehouse or reports to a new architecture account.
-Moving to the new architecture requires a reimplementation of your existing account.
+Moving to the new architecture requires a re-implementation of your existing account.

 ### Cost to Move to the New Architecture

 No added cost!
-Adobe will create this new account for you to begin reimplementation, which is free for at least one month.
-This allows you time to have both accounts open so that you can more easily perform the reimplementation and ensures that your team does not have a gap in service.
+Adobe will create this new account for you to begin re-implementation, which is free for at least one month.
+This allows you time to have both accounts open so that you can more easily perform the re-implementation and ensures that your team does not have a gap in service.

 ### Time Needed to Reimplement Account in the New Architecture

-Reimplementation times vary depending on what you want to rebuild.
-Adobe recommends that you perform the following steps in your existing account to get an idea of what would be involved in your reimplementation:
+Re-implementation times vary depending on what you want to rebuild.
+Adobe recommends that you perform the following steps in your existing account to get an idea of what would be involved in your re-implementation:

 * Identify a core set of reports/dashboards.
 * Identify metrics and dimensions required to build those reports.